shyampurk/LaravelBasicChatApp/README.md

 ## Prerequisites

-Before proceeding to build this application, make sure that you have the following things installed
+Before proceeding to build this application, make sure that you have the following software packages installed

 1. [XAMPP](https://www.apachefriends.org/download.html) - A popular Apache distribution which also contains MySql and PHP.